Rudolph the Red-Nosed Reindeer (1964 TV Movie)

 Head Elf: Not for you!
 Finish the job, or you're fired!

-Charlie-In-The-Box: I am the official sentry of the Isle of Misfit Toys.
+Charlie-In-The-Box: I am the official sentry of the Island of Misfit Toys.

 Hermey: A jack-in-the-box for a sentry?